HACP/DataScienceReviewLibrary/README.md

 > Ant Colony Optimization algorithms, that is, instance of the ACO metaheuritics (...) use a population of ants to collectively solve the optimization problem under consideration (...).
 Information collected by the ants during the search process is stored in pheromone trails $\tau_{i,j}$ associated to connections $l_{i,j}$.
 Pheromone trails encode a long-term memory about the whole ant search process.
 [Anto Colony Optimization: A new Metaheuristic Dorigo and Dicaro (1999)](http://staff.washington.edu/paymana/swarm/dorigo99-cec.pdf)

+The animation below, shows a toy model of the problem, with two nodes and two paths of different lengths.
+The ants will choose a path based on a probability distribution propotional to the value of $tau$ for that edge.
+After all the ants have finished their tours, we update the values of $tau$ by a term that is inversely proportional to the path length.
+At the begining of the experiment, we can see how ants will pick one path randomly and over time they prefer the shortest path.

 ![ACO toy model](https://github.com/HACP/DataScienceReviewLibrary/blob/main/wiki/assets/figures/ACO_toymodel_2.gif)
 - [notebook](https://github.com/HACP/DataScienceReviewLibrary/blob/main/code/notebooks/Ant%20Colony%20-%20Simulations.ipynb)